fsantanna/dceu/doc/manual.md

 ### Active Values

-An *active value* corresponds to an active coroutine, task, or pool of tasks:
+An *active value* corresponds to an active coroutine, task, or task pool:

 ```
 exe-coro  exe-task  tasks